kristinaa7/note-taker-application/README.md

 # Note Taker Application

 ## Description
-The Note Taker is an application with the sole purpose to write and save notes.
+The Note Taker is an application open to all users to write and save notes.
+Users can add a title to the note, along with the note description.
 The application uses Express.js in the backend and retrieves the note data from a JSON file.

 ## Installation
 The application requires: